doctorandrewbrown/ageify/README.md

 - **Name input field**

-    - This feature allow a user to input any name they wish to check.
-Explanatory placeholder text is provided, the field is required and the onfocus attribute ensures one-click only is needed to clear the field for subsequent entries.
+    - This feature allows a user to input any name they wish to check.
+Explanatory placeholder text is provided, the field is required and the onfocus attribute ensures one-click only is needed to clear the field for subsequent queries.
     - ![screenshot](documentation/feature-name.png)